grapefruitjs/grapefruit/README.md

 ## Current State

 This project is under heavy development, and the API is subject to change at any time.
-Check the GitHub issue list to see what is needed to reach `v0.1.0`, the first unstable release.
+Check the GitHub issue list to see how to help!

 ## Coming Features